-- Community: Averted in the paintball episode (S1 eE3 Modern Warfare).
+- Community: Justified in the paintball episode (S1 eE3 Modern Warfare).
 In paintball concealment does equals cover, paintballs doesn't really go through anything.

 - CSI: Crime Scene Investigation: Averted Trope in one episode; a little girl is killed by a stray bullet from a drive-by, despite being inside her house ducking sensibly under the bed.

 - Malcolm in the Middle: Averted (good work for a sitcom).
-In one Episode, Malcom tries to destroy a loaded pistol by sawing into it. when the pistol fires, the bullet penetrates several walls.
+In one episode, Malcolm tries to destroy a loaded pistol by sawing into it.
+When the pistol fires, the bullet penetrates several walls.

 - MythBusters: Demonstrated that a car door stuffed with phone books will stop bullets fired from handguns.
 Low-calibre handguns.